YD525/SSELexicon/README.md

 #### For more information, please refer to the [License] files of this program and the respective frameworks of the other party.

 #### Attribution
 #### You are free to use, share, and modify this software.
-However, when making modifications, please credit the original author by including my GitHub address.
-When sharing the software, ensure that the original mod NexusMods Address is also provided.
+However, when making modifications, please credit the original author by including my GitHub URL.
+When sharing the software, Please ensure to provide the original software's NexusMods URL on the project page.
 #### Any version of this project must retain the original author's attribution.
 Please specify the original author as YD525
 #### GitHub: https://github.com/YD525/YDSkyrimToolR
 #### NexusMods: https://www.nexusmods.com/skyrimspecialedition/mods/143056